 See the large dioramas that tell Mahsuri’s mournful tale, view a variety of farming implements, everyday household items, and weapons, listen to traditional music, and, depending on the time of your visit, watch cultural displays.
 You can pick up gifts in the souvenir shop and grab refreshments in the café.

 Why it’s awesome: Also often referred to as Seven Wells, Telaga Tujah Waterfall is one of the most famous places in Langkawi for breath-taking natural splendour.
 There’s no charge to enjoy the spectacular cascades.
 The water falls some 91 metres (299 feet) in total, tumbling over the rocks and creating seven natural shimmering pools.
 Wildlife surrounds the falls, adding to the scenic appeal.
-Trees tower around the waterfall and creatures such as birds (including the majestic hornbill), squirrels, small reptiles, butterflies, and monkeys call the area home (which is why you should read up on how to keep mosquitoes at bay while traveling).
+Trees tower around the waterfall and creatures such as birds (including the majestic hornbill), squirrels, small reptiles, butterflies, monkeys and mosquitos call the area home (which is why you should read up on how to keep mosquitoes at bay while traveling).

 What to do there: Take a short walk from the parking area to reach the bottom of the falls and the lower pool.
 You can take a dip in the refreshingly cool water to cool down in the heat of the day and admire the natural beauty.
 Alternatively, if you’re feeling more active and want even more impressive views, head to the top of the falls.
 The walk takes around one hour and includes more than 630 steps.
 The effort, though, is well worth it!
 Spot diverse flora and fauna, soak up the vistas and have fun on the smooth rocks that create natural water slides.